dearing/aws-playground/havoc/README.md

 }

 ```
-The generate state file for that bit of code is just JSON and looks something like this from a real deployment:
+The generated state file for that bit of code is just JSON and looks something like this from a real deployment:

 ```json
 "aws_route_table.nat2rt": {